Manish-Kumar-Ram/budget-tracker/README.md

 1. Sign up for a Razorpay account at [https://razorpay.com](https://razorpay.com).
 2. Obtain your API keys from Razorpay dashboard.
 3. Use Razorpay API documentation to implement payment processing in your application.

+## AI Integration with Gemini

+To integrate AI functionality with Gemini, follow these steps:

+1. Sign up for a Gemini account at [https://gemini.com](https://gemini.com).
+2. Obtain your API keys from the Gemini dashboard.
+3. Use Gemini API documentation to implement AI analytics and recommendations in your application.

 ## Chart Visualization with Chart.js